streamich/nano-css/docs/rule.md

 const className = rule(css);
 ```

-The code above will automatically generate predictable class names on the server and browser.
+> The code above will automatically generate predictable class names on the server and browser.
-However, by default it uses unstable JSON stringify, which is fine in most cases if your
+> However, by default it uses unstable JSON stringify, which is fine in most cases if your
-app runs only in a browser, however, if you render on the server side and want to hydrate
+> app runs only in a browser, however, if you render on the server side and want to re-hydrate
-your CSS, you should use [`stable` addon](./stable.md), which makes sure that class names
+> your CSS, you should use [`stable` addon](./stable.md), which makes sure that class names
-are the same between different JavaScript environments.
+> are the same between different JavaScript environments.

 Optionally, using the second argument, you can specify the class name explicitly for performance
 and semantic reasons.